ckeyer/docker-library-docs/python/README-short.txt

-Python is a widely used general-purpose, high-level programming language.
+Python is an interpreted, interactive, object-oriented, open-source programming language.